fiji movies

 Which Films Were Shot in Fiji?

-As well as films, Fiji has featured in numerous TV shows which you can learn more about at the bottom of this article.
-Otherwise, head straight to 8 TV Shows Shot in Fiji!
+As well as films, Fiji has featured in numerous TV shows which you can learn more about at the bottom of this list.
+Otherwise, head straight to the 10 TV Shows Filmed in Fiji!

-This romantic drama released in 2018 used the islands of Fiji to convey the Pacific Ocean journey the two heroes embark on.
+The romantic drama, Adrift, released in 2018 used the islands of Fiji to convey the Pacific Ocean journey the two heroes embark on.
 The American movie, starring Shailene Woodley and Sam Claflin, is based on a true story about a couple of sailors who get stranded in the Pacific Ocean after getting caught in a hurricane.
 Suva and Rakiraki are the two locations featured in this movie.
-Learn more about Suva in our Complete Guide to Suva, as well as our Complete Guide to Viti Levu to learn more about the beautiful district of Rakiraki.

 © STX Films